COSHH Risk Assessment

 Organisations in virtually any industry will need to conduct a COSHH risk assessment, to see how employees are/could be affected by hazardous substances used or produced as a by-product by the company.
 One of the most frequent points that comes out of any health and safety training is that prevention is the most preferable course of action.
 Conducting a COSHH risk assessment is a crucial step in achieving this objective.

 Most people think of manufacturing firms when they think of COSHH, with mental images of workers handling lethal chemicals.
 The reality is that the substances do not have to be potential killers to fall under the COSHH umbrella.
 COSHH stands for the 'Control of Substances Hazardous to Health', and is concerned with all substances that could be hazardous to health, from minor irritants to lethal chemicals.
-These substances are also not limited to chemicals, for example asbestos dust.

 Because of this vast spectrum of substances, an organisation in virtually any industry will have workers who have the potential to come into contact with harmful substances.
 Examples include workers at food outlets handling disinfectants, builders using paint, car mechanics coming into contact with hydraulic fluid etc.